MEDC0106/PythonWorkshop/README.md

 already comfortable with the material.
 The exercises contain a mix of easy to challenging tasks.
 Do not worry if you struggle to complete some exercises, we will go over them at the begining of the next session.

-- Session 1
+- Session 1 (Introduction to Python)
     1. Introduction to Python
     2. Introduction to Functions
     3. Modules and Packages
     4. Exercises

-- Session 2
+- Session 2 (Introduction to Data Analysis)
     1. Introduction to NumPy
     2. Introduction to Pandas
     3. Introduction to Predictive Modelling
     4. Exercises

-- Session 3
+- Session 3 (Bioinformatics with BioPython)

+By the end of the sessions you should feel more confident about programming with Python and understand the application of programming and Python to domain specific applications.
+Hopefully you will feel encouraged to learn more and use Python/programming in your future research/career.

 All the material in these sessions is freely available if you wish to come back to it at a later date to refresh your knowledge/skills.